edgeandnode/gateway/README.md

 ## data science

-The gateway exports data into 3 kafka topics:
+The gateway exports data into the following kafka topics:

 - client requests (`gateway_client_query_results`)
 - indexer requests (`gateway_indexer_attempts`)
 - attestations (`gateway_attestations`)
+- indexer fees (TAP only) (`gateway_indexer_fees`)

+Optionally, the [titorelli](https://github.com/edgeandnode/titorelli/) system can do aggregations over these topics.
+For now, this is limited to creating `gateway_indexer_fees_hourly` to improve the startup time of the `tap-escrow-manager`.

 ## indexer payments